-Interpretation of the Indifference Point Situation Option Reason EBIT below Option with When rate of earnings and operating profits (EBIT) are low, Indifference lower debt more interest and debt burden is not advisable.
-A high DOL Point (Interest Burden) should be properly managed by low Financial Leverage.
-EBIT equal to Any alternative Same EPS due to Indifference Point.
-Indifference can be chosen.
-Point EBIT above Option with When EBIT is high, Financial Leverage works till the EPS is Indifference higher debt maximised.
-Low DOL should be coupled with high DFL, to Point oint (Interest Burden) maximize gain of Equity Shareholders.
+Interpretation of the Indifference Point

+Situation Option Reason EBIT below Indifference Point Option with lower debt (Interest Burden) When rate of earnings and operating profits (EBIT) are low, more interest and debt burden is not advisable.
+A high DOL should be properly managed by low Financial Leverage.
+EBIT equal to Indifference Point Any alternative can be chosen.
+Same EPS due to Indifference Point.
+EBIT above Indifference Point Option with higher debt (Interest Burden) When EBIT is high, Financial Leverage works till the EPS is maximised.
+Low DOL should be coupled with high DFL, to maximize gain of Equity Shareholders.